 The pitch that works: be specific about the problem, specific about the solution, and specific about what it costs.
 Vague pitches get ignored.
 “I noticed most dental practices manually enter new patient inquiries into their systems.
 I build automations that handle that automatically and save front desk staff about two hours a day.
 I’ve built a demo for a fictional practice if you want to see what it looks like.
 Takes 15 minutes.”

-Building the Actual Skills
+Building the Skills to Sell AI Automation

 You don’t need to be an expert before you start.
 You need to be competent enough to deliver what you promise and honest enough not to promise what you can’t deliver yet.